GitbyteMaster/Reverie-Programming-Language/README.md

 ```

 # Why Reverie?
-The Reverie programming language comes with simple syntax and methods for development.
-It is open source for developers to modify into a shape of their choice (See [COPYRIGHT](https://github.com/GitbyteMaster/Reverie-Programming-Language/blob/main/COPYRIGHT.md).)
-It is made in an adaptable format to work with multiple Python shells of different devices that interpret varied syntax.
+The Reverie programming language comes with simplified syntax for any kind of software development.
+It is open source for developers to modify into a shape of their choice.
+It is made in Python format to work with multiple Python shells (Over 3.8) of different devices that interpret varied syntax.

 # Contribution
 Contribution is more than encouraged!
 As this isn't a very large project, anyone who chooses to join without any malicious intent will be informed on ways to help! 🤩

 # Installation & Updating
 Current Version `v1`